TheLindaProjectInc/Metrix/README.md

 Metrix Core currently implements the following:

 * Sending/Receiving MRX coins
+* Sending/Receiving MRC20 tokens on the Metrix network
-* Sending/Receiving MRX20 tokens on the Metrix network
+* Sending/Receiving MRC721 tokens on the Metrix network
 * Staking and creating blocks for the Metrix network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users
 * "Prune" mode, which minimizes disk usage
 * Regtest mode, which enables developers to very quickly build their own private Metrix network for Dapp testing
-* Testnet mode, using the public Metrix Testnet, with faucet available
+* Testnet mode, using the public Metrix Testnet
 * Compatibility with the Bitcoin Core set of RPC commands and APIs
 * Full SegWit capability with p2sh-segwit (legacy) and bech32 (native) addresses